MUbarak123-56/MUbarak123-56/README.md

 - 👋 Hi, I’m Mubarak Ganiyu
 - 👀 I’m interested in Data Science, Machine Learning & Quantum Computing.
 - 🌱 I’m earned my master's degree in Data Science at Vanderbilt University.
 During my free time, I go through different quantum computing resources to learn about more about how I can apply quantum computing in the real world.
-- 💞️ I’m looking to collaborate on projects involving to use data science and quantum computing to build better explanations about different phenomena in our world.
+- 💞️ I’m looking to collaborate on projects involving the use of data science and/or quantum computing to build better explanations about different phenomena in our world.
 - 📫 You can reach out to me via e-mail @ ganiyubaraq@gmail.com

 <!---